asundby6/fruits/README.md

 Controllers - Tell us what we can do and connect our views and our models.
 We can think of our routes as our controllers, because they determine how a user can interact with our resources

+## How we talk about what we're doing

+We're using express framework to build a server which uses mongoose to process our requests and run CRUD operations using a mongoDb database.

+What we're building is a REST api, that runs full CRUD operations on a single resource.
+(This will change, eventually)